 autocompleteattributes on fields.
 They’re not required, but there may be fields 1Password can’t locate without them.

 Make sure you’re testing with the latest 1Password beta release.

-If you’re still having trouble after following the guidelines above, let us know on the 1Password Support forum.
+If you’re still having trouble after following the guidelines above, get help from the 1Password Support Community.